Cleveland Clinic CRNA School: Admissions, Tuition & 2026 Guide

 Consider Other Options If:

-• Cost is your primary deciding factor (in-state Ohio public programs cost much less)
+• Cost is your primary deciding factor (other Ohio public programs cost less for in-state residents).

-• You want a program with a strong rural-medicine focus (consider Ohio State)
+• You want a program with a strong rural-medicine focus.

 Living in Cleveland: What to Expect